hbk-world/Open-Interface-for-Sound-Level-Meter/README.md

 Without the license installed on the SLM it will still be possible to access a limited set of parameters.
 Accessing the full functionality of the SLM requires a license to be installed on to the SLM; a license which is linked to the serial number of the SLM.

-Please consult the ‘Documentation’ folder for information and how to get started.
+Please consult the [Documentation](Documentation) folder for information and how to get started.